Argentina–Uruguay football rivalry: 1905-1916: First competitions

-1928 Summer Olympics
+1924-1929: Uruguay's dominance at the Summer Olympics

 The 1928 Summer Olympics saw the first match of Argentina and Uruguay playing each other outside South America.
 In the final the Uruguayans played Argentina who had trounced Egypt, a team (Egypt) that would now fold like a house of cards; clearly out of their depth against more sophisticated opposition, conceding 6 goals to Argentina and as many as eleven to Italy in the Bronze medal match.

 Argentina came to the final after thrashing United States 11–2, Belgium 6–3 and Egypt 6–0, while Uruguay had defeated The Netherlands, Germany and Italy in previous rounds.
 The interest was immense, with The Dutch having received 250,000 requests for tickets from all over Europe.

-The first game (attended by 28,253 spectators) finished 1-1.
+The first game (attended by 28,253 spectators) finished 1–1.
 The tie went to a replay.
 With the winning goal by Héctor Scarone, Uruguay won the replay match, also achieving their second consecutive gold medal, with 28,113 spectators in the stadium.

 After the finals, players from both teams did not speak with each other.
 Tango singer Carlos Gardel invited Argentine and Uruguayan players to a show in the cabaret "El Garrón", in Paris.
 His efforts to achieve a reconciliation between both parts were not successful so Argentine and Uruguayan ended up in a fight during the show.

-The World Cup
+1930: Inauguration of the FIFA World Cup

 In 1930 Uruguay organised the first FIFA World Cup.
 As two years before at the Summer Olympics, Argentina and Uruguay played the final, held in the Estadio Centenario in Montevideo.
 Argentina had previously defeated France, Mexico, Chile and the United States, while Uruguay beat Peru, Romania and Yugoslavia.
 Both teams thrashed United States and Yugoslavia for the same score (6–1) at the semifinals.

 The final ended 4–2 to Uruguay after they trailed 2–1 at half-time, adding the title of World Cup winners to their status as Olympic champions.
 Jules Rimet, president of FIFA, presented the Uruguayan team with the World Cup Trophy, which was later named after him.
 The following day was declared a national holiday in Uruguay; in the Argentinian capital Buenos Aires a mob threw stones at the Uruguayan consulate.

 The last living player from that final, Francisco Varallo (who played as a striker for Argentina), died on 30 August 2010 at the age of 100.

 The second time Argentina and Uruguay met in a World Cup was in 1986, when Argentina beat Uruguay 1–0 at round of 16, with goal by Pedro Pasculli.
 The squad managed by Carlos Bilardo eliminated the Uruguayan side, advancing to the next stage.
 Argentina would then win their second world title when they beat West Germany 3–2 in the final.